Softorage/HugoTheme-VibrantShadows/README.md

 ### Page Parameters

-'Page paremeters' relate to the particular content file in whose front-matter they are defined.
+'Page parameters' relate to the particular content file in whose front-matter they are defined.
 These options can be set from a page [front-matter](https://gohugo.io/content-management/front-matter#readout) or via [archetypes](https://gohugo.io/content-management/archetypes/#readout) (i.e. when you create a new content file via `hugo new` command).

 1.  **Title** *(Type: String | Accepts value: Text | Required)*